CLG Ógra Colmcille

 CLG Ógra Colmcille is a Gaelic Athletic Association club based in Drummullan, County Londonderry, Northern Ireland.
 The club is a member of Derry GAA and currently competes in gaelic football.

 On 12 February 2019 the club withdrew from Division 2 of the Derry Senior Football League but announced their intention to compete in the 2019 Derry Junior Football Championship.
 They subsequently also withdrew from the Derry Junior Football Championship.

 The club has won the Derry Junior Football Championship once.
 Underage teams up to U-12's play in South Derry league and championships, from Under 13 upwards teams compete in All-Derry competitions.

 Gaelic football

 Ógra fields Gaelic football teams at Senior level.
 Underage teams (Under 8, Under 10, Under 12, Under 14, Under 16 and Minor) are amalgamated with Moneymore and form the Ógra Mór team.
 Sides up to U-12's play in South Derry league and championships, from U-14 upwards teams compete in All-Derry competitions.

-Notable players

-Peter Smith - Part of the Derry side that reached the 1958 All-Ireland Senior Football Championship final.

-Chris Collins - Part of an Irish International under 17 squad who played Australia in a compromise rules test.